-ColourMix app project (pages 302-346)
+ColorMix app project (pages 303-346)

-Most people use apps to solve a particular problem - to help them get organised, calculate their finances or get directions, for example.
-In ElementQuiz, you'll build an app that helps you memorise elements in the periodic table.
+Most people use apps to solve a particular problem - to help them get organised, work out their finances or get directions, for example.
+In ElementQuiz, you'll build an app that helps you memorise the elements of the periodic table.
 You'll learn about enums, then apply your learning to tackle an independent app challenge of your choice.
-You could build a MemeMaker app; create a Rock, Paper, Scissors game; or take the ElementQuiz app to the next level.
+You could build a MemeMaker app, create a Rock, Paper, Scissors game or take the ElementQuiz app to the next level.